BaunCMS/Baun-Admin/README.md

-# Baun-Admin
+# Baun Admin

-An Admin UI for Baun.
+The Admin plugin for Baun gives you a familiar web-based editor for managing your content.
+Login and edit pages & posts from anywhere in the world.
+[Find out more](http://bauncms.com/plugins/admin).